GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

         $ npm init

-1. Run the following command to install the dependencies that the function uses to make REST calls to the Github API:
+1. Run the following command to install the dependencies that the function uses to make REST calls to the GitHub API:

         $ npm install --save --save-exact @octokit/rest@15.2.6